from __future__ import annotations

 default_constructor: tp.Type[IndexBase],

-name: NameType = None,
+name: TName = None,

 ) -> IndexBase:

-'''Create and return the ``Index`` based on the array ``dtype``
+"""Create and return the ``Index`` based on the array ``dtype``"""

 from static_frame.core.index_datetime import dtype_to_index_cls